Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

 L = C + D
 L
 ```
-output:
+Out:

     tensor(10., grad_fn=<AddBackward0>)

 ---

+Compute the gradient of `L` w.r.t leaf Tensors (i.e Tensors that are not a result of an operation)

 ```python
 L.backward()
 ```

+The gradient of `L` w.r.t `A`
 ```python
 A.grad
 ```
-output:
+Out:

     tensor(2.)

 ---
+The gradient of `L` w.r.t `B`
 ```python
 B.grad
 ```

-output:
+Out:

     tensor(3.)

 ---
+The gradient of `L` w.r.t `D`
 ```python
 D.grad
 ```
-output:
+Out:

     tensor(1.)

-Note that you can only access the gradient of leaf Tensors (i.e Tensors that are not a result of an operation) through `.grad` for memory saving reasons, however you can extract the gradient of intermediate tensors for inspecting/debugging by calling `.retain_grad()` before calling `.backward()`.
+You can only access the gradient of leaf Tensors through `.grad` for memory saving reasons, however you can extract the gradient of intermediate tensors for inspecting/debugging by calling `.retain_grad()` before calling `.backward()`.

-Furthermore You can look at the `Function` that created the non-leaf Tensors by calling `.grad_fn`, of course leaf Tensors will return `None`.
+Furthermore You can look at the `Function` that created the non-leaf Tensors by calling `.grad_fn`, of course leaf Tensors will return `None` as the following.

 ```python
 A.grad_fn
 ```
+Out:

+    None

+---
+Meanwhile `L` is the result of adding two tensors `C` and `D`.
 ```python
 L.grad_fn
 ```

-output:
+Out:

     <AddBackward0 at 0x7f5dd1093320>